2020 Council of the District of Columbia election

-In 2020, a general election for Council of the District of Columbia was held on November 3, and a special election was held on June 27.
-Elections were held in four of the districts and one at-large.
-The Democratic Party retained its control of the city council and the council became majority female for the first time since the 1998 election.
+The 2020 general election for Council of the District of Columbia was held on November 3, with a special election for ward 2 held on June 27.
+Elections were held for the seats of four out of the eight wards and two of the four at-large seats.
+The Democratic Party retained its control of the city council, with the council becaming majority female for the first time since the 1998 election.

-Jack Evans resigned from the city council, causing a special election.
-Evans unsuccessfully ran for his seat which was won by Brooke Pinto.
+Ward 2 councilmember Jack Evans resigned from the city council due to a corruption scandal, triggering a special election.
+Despite resigning, Evans unsuccessfully ran for his seat in the Democratic primary, which was won by Brooke Pinto.
 Incumbent councilors Robert White, Pinto, Vincent C. Gray, and Trayon White won reelection.
-Janeese Lewis George won election to the city council after defeating incumbent councilor Brandon Todd while David Grosso retired and was succeeded by Christina Henderson.
+Janeese Lewis George won election to the city council after defeating incumbent councilor Brandon Todd, while David Grosso retired and was succeeded by Christina Henderson.

-This was the first city council election to have public campaign financing with $3.4 million being given to candidates and George being given the most at $281,055 during the campaign.
+This was the first city council election to have public campaign financing with $3.4 million being given to candidates, with George being given the most at $281,055 during the campaign.

 Background

-Mayor won reelection in the 2018 election becoming the first mayor to win reelection since 2002.
-The District of Columbia Home Rule Act states that "not more than two of the at-large members shall be nominated by the same political party" which results in the Democratic Party being unable to run in all at-large districts.
+Mayor Muriel Bowser won reelection in the 2018 election becoming the first mayor to win reelection since 2002.
+The District of Columbia Home Rule Act states that "not more than two of the at-large members shall be nominated by the same political party", which results in the Democratic Party being unable to run in all at-large districts.
 David Catania, a member of the city council from 1997 to 2015, was the last member of the Republican Party elected to the council, but changed his political affiliation to independent in 2004.

-Campaign
+Summary

+Democrats remained the largest party on the council, with no seats being lost to other parties or independents.